 The cast iron parts in your Woodstock Soapstone Stove are of the finest quality.
-Our cast iron parts have been made in the same foundry since the mid 1980's, and the foundry itself has been in business for over one hundred years.
 Each cast iron part is inspected by our stove builders before it becomes part of a stove.
 However, cast iron is not indestructible.
 Experts have shown that cast iron begins to oxidize (reddish or whitish discoloration) at 1400° F. Burning a stove frequently at excessive temperatures is known as overfiring.
 When the surface temperature is consistently near or over 700° F, the stove has reached 1400° F inside.
 Operation with temperatures in this range can lead to cast iron warping, becoming brittle, and eventually deteriorating completely.
 Overfiring can also shorten the useful life of the catalytic combustor.